CALL 24/7 OR FILL OUT THE FORM BELOW TO DISCUSS YOUR CASE

 Expungement on the Basis of Actual Innocence

-Per DC Code §16–802, expungement on the basis of actual innocence carries no waiting period after the prosecution of the case has ended.
+Per DC Code §16–802, expungement based on actual innocence carries no waiting period after the case’s prosecution has ended.
 It is available for misdemeanor and felony charges alike.

-However, you cannot expunge convictions on the basis of actual innocence.
+However, you cannot expunge convictions based on actual innocence.

-To succeed on a motion for expungement in DC on the basis of actual innocence, you have to prove:
+To succeed on a motion for expungement in DC based on actual innocence, you have to prove:

-If the motion for expungement is made within 4 years of after the prosecution ends, the standard of proof is by a preponderance of the evidence.
-That means there must be a greater than 50% chance that your claim is true.
+If the motion for expungement is made within four years after prosecution ends, the standard of proof is by a preponderance of the evidence.
+That means there must be a greater than 50% chance that your claim is valid.

-If the motion for expungement is made more than 4 years after the prosecution ends, the standard of proof changes to clear and convincing.
-That means there must be substantially greater than 50% chance that your claim is true.
+If the motion for expungement is made more than four years after the prosecution ends, the standard of proof changes to clear and convincing.
+That means there must be a substantially more significant than 50% chance that your claim is valid.

 If your claim succeeds, the court will order your charges expunged and the criminal record sealed.
-Once that happens, you will not commit perjury if you deny having ever been arrested or charged of the expunged offenses.
-In essence, you will be restored, in the eyes of the law, to a position before you were arrested or charged.
+Once that happens, you will not commit perjury if you deny having ever been arrested or charged with the expunged offenses.
+In essence, you will be restored, in the eyes of the law, to a position before you were charged.

 DC Code §16–803 concerns the expungement of a criminal record in the interest of justice.
 This motion is available for both misdemeanors and felony charges, with the seriousness of the offense affecting the waiting period.

-There are three classes of offenses that are treated differently when it comes to expungement in the interest of justice:
+There are three classes of offenses that are treated differently regarding expungement in the interest of justice:

-In the case of eligible misdemeanors, expungement in the interest of justice is available for arrests and non-convictions 2 years after the prosecution of the case ends.
-The burden is on the prosecutor to prove by a preponderance of the evidence that it is not in the interest of justice to grant expungement.
+In the case of eligible misdemeanors, expungement in the interest of justice is available for arrests and non-convictions two years after the case’s prosecution ends.
+The burden is on the prosecutor to prove a preponderance of the evidence that it is not in the interest of justice to grant an expungement.

-In the case of all other misdemeanors and felonies, expungement in the interest of justice is available for arrests and non-convictions 4 years after the prosecution ends, or 3 years if the prosecutor terminated the case before charging.
-The burden is on you to prove by a preponderance of evidence that expungement should be granted.
+In the case of all other misdemeanors and felonies, expungement in the interest of justice is available for arrests and non-convictions four years after the prosecution ends, or three years if the prosecutor terminated the case before charging.
+But, again, it is your responsibility to prove by a preponderance of the evidence that expungement should be granted.

-In the case of eligible misdemeanors and eligible felonies, expungement in the interest of justice is available for convictions 8 years after the prosecution of the case ends.
+In the case of eligible misdemeanors and felonies, expungement in the interest of justice is available for convictions eight years after the case’s prosecution ends.
 The burden is on you to prove by clear and convincing evidence that expungement should be granted.

 Any disqualifying arrests or convictions on your record will block your ability to request expungement in the interest of justice.
-The only exception is when you are attempting to expunge an arrest or non-conviction.
-In that case, disqualifying misdemeanor convictions only block expungement for 5 years after you serve the sentence while disqualifying felony convictions do so for 10 years.
+The only exception is when attempting to expunge an arrest or non-conviction.
+In that case, disqualifying misdemeanor convictions block expungement for five years after you serve a sentence while disqualifying felony convictions do so for ten years.

 Per DC Code §16–801, eligible misdemeanors are simply any misdemeanors that are not “ineligible misdemeanors.”
-The list of ineligible misdemeanors is long and the full list can be found at DC Code §16–801(9).
+The list of ineligible misdemeanors is long, and you can find the complete list in DC Code §16–801(9).

-Of note, ineligible misdemeanors in the District of Columbia includes Driving Under the Influence (DUI), Driving While Impaired (DWI), and Operating While Impaired (OWI).
-Ineligible misdemeanor convictions cannot be expunged.
+Of note, ineligible misdemeanors in the District of Columbia include Driving Under the Influence (DUI), Driving While Impaired (DWI), and Operating While Impaired (OWI).
+An ineligible misdemeanor conviction cannot be expunged.

 Special rules of expungement apply to certain offenses in the District of Columbia.
-For example, per DC Code §25–1002, purchase, possession, or consumption of alcohol by persons under 21 is a misdemeanor offense, but you only have to wait 6 months to request expungement.
+For example, per DC Code §25–1002, the purchase, possession, or consumption of alcohol by persons under 21 is a misdemeanor offense, but you only have to wait six months to request expungement.

-If you have questions about any arrest or conviction on your record and whether they are eligible for expungement, it is best to consult a Washington DC expungement lawyer.
+If you have questions about convictions on your record, consult a Washington DC expungement lawyer.
 Contact expert attorney Nabeel Kibria at Ervin Kibria Law today for a free consultation.